 Here is my best gardening tip if you want a blooming, drought tolerant and low maintenance botanical paradise year round:

-Here are some mural projects I have worked on recently that transformed bare or underperforming gardens into splendor!
+Here are some garden mural projects I have worked on recently that transformed bare or under-performing backyards and patios into splendor!

 A rooster that won’t wake you up in the morning?
 A mission style window that will never rust?
 Check and check.